 Karolina – photo by Arief Budianto

-The ‘grandmother of performing arts’, as she calls herself, Marina Abramovi?, recently performed her greatest work, The Artist is Present.
+The ‘grandmother of performing arts’, as she calls herself, Marina Abramovic, recently performed her greatest work, The Artist is Present.
 Seated for 750 hours at the MoMA gallery in New York, she continuously looked into the eyes of a long succession of strangers.
 A performer since the 1970s, now Marina has become well-known amongst younger generations after Lady Gaga and James Franco recently brought her artwork into the spotlight.

 Her MoMA performance was documented in the film The Artist is Present, which also featured the artist Ulay – Marina’s former lover – whom she dramatically left on the Great Wall of China during a performance in which they ended their relationship by walking away in opposite directions.
 Ulay made a dramatic appearance at her recent performance, where they reunited and held hands across the table in a moving scene.